Fulgence Fresnel: Career

 Fresnel was appointed French consular agent in Cairo in 1837, and then consul in the Red Sea port city of Jeddah.
 In Arabia, he became a proficient speaker of local dialects, and during this time period, he came into contact with descendants of the Himyarites.
 Fresnel is credited as the first European to provide a translation of ancient Himyarite inscriptions.
 He also wrote the first description of the Shehri language.
-He was a prominent member of the Societe Asiatique and considered one of France's leading Arabists of the period.
+He was a prominent member of the Société Asiatique and considered one of France's leading Arabists of the period.
 He was named chevalier de la Légion d'honneur in 1849.

 In 1851, he was put in charge of the French scientific expedition to Mesopotamia, where he was accompanied by assyriologist Jules Oppert, the architect, Felix Thomas and expedition administrator Edouard Perreymond.
 The expedition suffered misfortunes from ill health, uncertainties due to the Arab unrest in the Ottoman Empire and ultimately critical financial issues.
 Nevertheless, it has been argued that the expedition discovered the true location of ancient Babylon.